Levisticum officinale

 Warming

-Lovage seeds are very aromatic and have potent carminative and digestive bitter properties; they have been consumed before meals to stimulate digestive secretions and to lessen gas and bloating
+Lovage seeds are highly aromatic and have a strongly calming effect on the digestive organs, along with digestion-promoting bitter properties.
+They were consumed before meals to stimulate digestive secretions and relieve bloating.

-The warm and aromatic qualities of lovage root enhance circulation and are also related to its heating diaphoretic properties, it may be used to break a fever or to stimulate secretions from dry mucous membranes throughout the body.
-This can include the uterine lining, where this heating diaphoretic property can lead to an emmenagogue effect and promote the onset of menstruation, especially in those with delayed menses.
+The warm and aromatic qualities of lovage root promote circulation and are also associated with its warming, sweat-inducing properties.
+It can be used to reduce fever or to stimulate secretion from dry mucous membranes throughout the body.

-The respiratory tissues are also affected by the stimulating aromatic effect of the root; it stimulates secretions in these membranes, thins mucus, and facilitates its expulsion, providing an expectorant effect that may benefit those experiencing a dry throat, laryngitis, colds, flu, lower respiratory infections, or smoker’s cough.
+The respiratory organs are also affected by the stimulating aromatic action of the root; it promotes secretion in these membranes, thins mucus, and facilitates its expulsion.
+This can benefit those suffering from a dry throat, laryngitis, colds, flu, lower respiratory infections, or smoker’s cough.

 Familia